stride3d/stride-docs/en/manual/assets/edit-an-asset.md

 Certain assets require the use of a dedicated editor.
 The most notable example of this are **Scenes**.

-Currently the assets that have a dedicated editor are:
+Currently, the assets that have a dedicated editor are:

 * Graphics compositor
 * Prefabs